 Naya Rivera (Santana Lopez)

 Columbia Records dropped Naya Rivera in 2014 after her debut single underperformed.
 Her career in film also stuttered after her debut feature, 'At the Devil's Door', got mixed reviews.
 She has had recurring roles on TV series 'Devious Maids' and Youtube Red series 'Step Up: High Water'.
 Her memoir 'Sorry Not Sorry: Dreams, Mistakes and Growing Up' dissed on her 'Glee' co-stars and revealed much about her personal life, earning her many admirers.

 Harry Shum Jr (Mike Chang)

 Since 'Glee', Harry Shum Jr has become best-known for playing Magnus Bane on the series 'Shadowhunters'.
 This year, he won the People's Choice Award for Male TV Star of 2018 for his performance.
 He also starred in 2016's 'Crouching Tiger, Hidden Dragon: Sword of Destiny' and YouTube Red series "Single By 30".
-You might have also spotted him in this year's hit rom-com 'Crazy Rich Asians'.
+You might have also spotted him in last year's hit rom-com 'Crazy Rich Asians'.